VoltageControlLab/sound-study/Sound Study Vol 1/README.md

 Notes on the packages and artists:

+-Bendu

+-D. Squintz

--AT DUSK - Alex Annese
+-AT DUSK (Alex Annese)

 "Recorded a bunch of knob twiddling in the modular then ran it through a Simpler with the Push and a ton of wacky effects"